Viir/bots/guide/eve-online/parsed-user-interface-of-the-eve-online-game-client.md

 ## Repairshop Window

-In Repairshop window you can repair your ship.
+In the 'Repairshop'/'Repair Facilities' window, you can repair your ship.

 ```
 type alias RepairShopWindow =